chandermani/myfinances/README.md

 # My Finances
-Personal Finance API that integrates with you bank
+Personal Finance API that integrates with your bank

 # Install and run
 - Build using .Net Core 2.2 this requires .Net Core 2.2 to be installed.